On this daySep 04, 1875

 Political realignment during the civil rights movement of the 1960s led to major shifts in party identification, as Southern elected officials and constituents largely left the Democratic Party in protest of civil rights advancements enacted by President John F. Kennedy and President Lyndon B. Johnson, while the Republican Party stayed silent on civil rights issues to attract the defecting South and later embraced the coded language of "law and order" and "state's rights" to dominate regional politics.
 But in 1875, Republican politicians in the South—a small minority—were considered agents of federal oppression, friends of African Americans, and enemies of the white supremacy many former Confederates wanted to reestablish.

 At the Clinton, Mississippi, barbecue on that September evening, the risk of violent conflict between the political parties was great.
 In the interest of keeping the peace, Republican officials agreed to accommodate Democrats' request to speak and arranged for a public discussion between Judge Amos R. Johnston, a Democratic candidate for state senate, and Captain H.T.
-Fisher, Republican editor of the Jackson Times
+Fisher, Republican editor of the the Jackson Times.

 Both speakers were to be given an equal amount of speaking time, and Judge Johnston spoke first.
 When Mr. Fisher's turn came, he expressed optimism that meetings between the parties could take place peacefully in the future—but eight minutes into his address, an altercation erupted in the crowd.
 A gunfight between Black and white people in the audience rang out, as bystanders panicked and rushed to escape the danger.
 Within 15 minutes, three white people and four Black people were dead, and six white people and 20 Black people were wounded.